 Staples has already completed some exciting projects.
-Staples filmed a VR video called Escape My House for the New Zealand Fire Service – and the video had more than eight million views on social media.
+Staples filmed a VR video called Escape My House for the New Zealand Fire Service – and the video has had millions of views on social media.

 The video shows a clothes rack catching fire which spread to the ceiling within 40 seconds and made the room unsurvivable after 2m 52s.

 "It was a call to action to make people talk about an escape plan and make it out of a house fire safely," says Aliesha.
 "A fire is deadly fast and the video is so realistic – it can save lives."

 Before filming, Staples had to develop a VR camera that would withstand the high temperatures.
 "We were told it couldn’t be done but the more testing we did the more we realised we could build a heat resistant camera," says Aliesha, winner of the Young Achiever category at the 2017 New Zealand Hi-Tech Awards.

 Led by Edward Bellamy, Staples modified three GoPro cameras, taking out the parts that would melt, and housing the others in a fibrous concrete casing.
 They found frozen putty and glue that withstood the heat, and they replaced the plastic lens with glass – ending up with built-in 220 degree glass lens with a wider field of views.
 The result was the world’s first fireproof VR camera system.

 It gives us (the AR/VR Garage as a whole) the ability to pitch on bigger international virtual reality jobs. ”